-An SPI communication frame with the ADS131B02-Q1 is made of words.
+An SPI communication frame with the ADS130B02-Q1 is made of words.
 Words on DIN can contain commands, register settings during a register write, or a CRC of the input data.
 Words on DOUT can contain command responses, register settings during a register read, ADC conversion data, or CRC of the output data.

 Words can be 16, 24, or 32 bits.
 The word size is configured by the WLENGTH[1:0] bits in the MODE register.
 The device defaults to a 24-bit word size.
-Commands, responses, CRC, and registers always contain 16 bits of actual data.
-These words are always most significant bit (MSB) aligned, and therefore the least significant bits (LSBs) are zero-padded to accommodate 24- or 32-bit word sizes.
-ADC conversion data are nominally 24 bits.
-The ADC truncates its eight LSBs when the device is configured for 16-bit communication.
-There are two options for 32-bit communication available for ADC data that are configured by the WLENGTH[1:0] bits in the MODE register.
-Either the ADC data can be LSB padded with zeros or the data can be MSB sign extended.
+ADC conversion data, commands, responses, CRC, and registers always contain 16 bits of actual data.
+All words are most significant bit (MSB) aligned, and therefore the least significant bits (LSBs) are zero-padded to accommodate 24- or 32-bit word sizes.

-Figure 8-15 through Figure 8-18 show the locations of the individual bits in an SPI frame for the different word size options using a WREG command frame for writing two registers as an example.
+Figure 8-14 through Figure 8-16 show the locations of the individual bits in an SPI frame for the different word size options using a WREG command frame for writing two registers as an example.

-Figure 8-18.
+Figure 8-16.
 SPI Frame using 32-bit, zero-padded Word Size